HyperviewHQ/hyperview_docs/documentation/product/rack-security/index.md

 # Rack Security

 Hyperview Rack Security lets you visualize and interact with rack door access controls for security-enabled racks.
 It is a separately licensed set of features that are only available for Rack Security-licensed instances, and only apply to security-enabled racks.
-For compatibility information see {ref}`Supported-hardware`.
+For compatibility information see {ref}`supported-hardware`.

 :::{note}
 To confirm if you have a Rack Security license, check the License page (*Settings → License*, Administrator-only).